Cross-Modal Distillation for RGB-Depth Person Re-Identification: Introduction

-This paper presents the following contributions: \emph{(i)} A deep cross-modal network is adopted to transfer an embedding representation from one modality to the other by exploiting the intrinsic relation between depth and RGB. ~\emph{(ii)} In contrast to the majority of literature in person re-identification we investigate the choice for a certain embedding size and embedding layer with experiments.
-We are able to show, that an embedding extracted from the softmax classification layer can be competitive to the commonly used preliminary layer embedding. ~\emph{(iii)} Extensive experimental validation is conducted to show the advantages of the proposed method over state-of-the-art networks on multiple RGB-D based benchmark re-identification datasets.
-To our knowledge, this is the first deep cross-modal distillation network for re-identification between RGB and depth.
+~\emph{(i)} A cross-modal distillation training procedure is adopted to transfer an embedding representation from one modality to the other by exploiting the intrinsic relation between depth and RGB. \emph{(ii)} We quantitatively and qualitatively show that an ideal deep feature distillation for the task needs to take place from depth to RGB.
+Hence, the experiments give an understanding of the relationship of the RGB and depth modality. \emph{(iii)} We propose to integrate a cross-modal gated attention mechanism into the proposed distillation technique for fine-grained recognition in the embedded space. \emph{(iv)} An extensive experimental validation is conducted to compare the performance to state-of-the-art methods for cross-modal person re-identification between RGB and depth.
+On this basis the advantages of the proposed method are shown on multiple RGB-D based benchmark re-identification datasets.

-The rest of the paper is organized as follows.
-Section \ref{sec:relatedwork} provides an overview of conventional, deep learning and cross-modal techniques related to person re-identification.
-Section \ref{sec:met} describes deep cross-modal neural network techniques as well as the proposed cross-modal distillation network.
-Section \ref{sec:experimentmet} describes the experimental methodology (dataset, protocol and performance metrics) used for validation of the proposed and baseline systems, and section \ref{sec:experiments} presents the experimental results.
-Finally, Section \ref{sec:conclusions} describes our main findings, and highlight directions for future research.
+This paper contains a complete discussion of the cross-modal distillation idea for person re-identification between RGB and depth and extends our work in \cite{hafner2019} by comparing to another set of state-of-the-art methods~\cite{wu2017}, conducting an ablation study and a hyperparameter optimization in search of the ideal embedding size.
+The code to reproduce the results of this paper is published on github.